sunyuhui6/LHR_indel/README.md

-# LHR
-LFR Haplotype-resolved Indel caller
+# LHR_indel: LFR Haplotype-resolved Indel caller

 LHR_indel is writen for individual genome phasing and assembly based on the stLFR and NGS technology.
 Latest version was v1.0 upload in 12/20/2020.